 Christopher's passion for poetry began when he was 11 years old, when he won Scotland's annual Burns Recitation competition.

 He first appeared as the poet in 1994, winning a theatrical competition in England.
 Christopher has gone on to delight audiences throughout the world and continues to receive rave reviews wherever he performs.
 He has made many television appearances, most recently on the American TV show, The Amazing Race.
 In 2009, Christopher was invited to become Visit Scotland's official 'Robert Burns' for the Homecoming Scotland celebrations.
-He is in much demand for Scottish themed and corporate events, performing many of Burns's famous poems.
+He is an accomplished after dinner speaker.

 Christopher has performed live in Scotland, England, Ireland, Holland, Germany,

 Sweden, Finland, USA and Canada, Russia, UAE, Singapore, Malasia and Indonesia.

 We had our Burns Supper here last night and it was just magic.
 The whole pub did such a wonderful job.
 They had a piper outside for guests arriving and to usher in their Robert Burns impersonator and the presentation of the haggis.
 The Burns impersonator was incredible.
 Full of heart and a natural actor.
 The staff are so lovely and the three course meal and drinks were timed perfectly in-between the poetry performances.
 Overall, an incredible night.
 Well done, Sheep's Held!
 We'll be back again next year and not to mention a few more nights in between for a few pints by the cosy fire.

 Another successful event and another fantastic performance from Robert Burns!

 Many thanks Chris…was a top night and Holy Willie’s Prayer was fantastic!